jmervine/node-hello-framework/README.md

 Bone.io is a lightweight framework for building high performance Realtime Single Page HTML5 Apps.

-**Bone.io has been omitted at this time, as I found it's documentation to be so unclear, that I after about an hour, I gave up on getting a simple example working.**
+> Bone.io has been omitted at this time, as I found it's documentation to be so unclear, that I after about an hour, I gave up on getting a simple example working.

+### [Kiss.js][kissjs]

+Object-oriented web framework on Node.js, written in CoffeeScript.

+> Kiss.js has been omitted at this time, as it doesn't work without [coffescript], which I don't consider real node, and therefore am not supporting here in this repo.

 ### [Derby][derby]

 MVC framework making it easy to write realtime, collaborative applications that run in both Node.js and browsers.

-**Derby has been omitted at this time, as a pure npm install is either unsupported, as it requires [Redis] and/or [MongoDB].**
+> Derby has been omitted at this time, as a pure npm install is either unsupported, as it requires [Redis] and/or [MongoDB].

 ### [Meteor][meteor]

 Meteor is an open-source platform for building top-quality web apps in a fraction of the time, whether you're an expert developer or just getting started.

-**Meteor has been omitted at this time, as a pure npm install is either unsupported or broken.**
+> Meteor has been omitted at this time, as a pure npm install is either unsupported or broken.

 ### [Opa][opa]

 Opa is a full-stack open source web development framework for JavaScript that lets you write secure and scalable web applications.

-**Opa has been omitted at this time, as a pure npm install is either unsupported or broken.**
+> Opa has been omitted at this time, as a pure npm install is either unsupported or broken.

 [connect]: http://www.senchalabs.org/connect/